 Introducing EiE and the PDP

 Education is a fundamental component of a humanitarian response: it contributes to the physical and psychological protection of children, their families and communities; it supports and promotes the continuation of child development and learning and helps prevent drop out; it presents an opportunity to improve the reach, quality and relevance of education, including building resilience.

 A key part of being able to initiate, design and implement timely and quality education in emergencies (EiE) responses is having the education/EiE staff with the right competencies to do so.
 Developing these competencies where they are needed - in emergency-prone contexts, countries and regions - is the aim of the inter-agency EiE Professional Development Programme (PDP).

 Since its launch in 2015, the EiE PDP has been developing the capacity of in-country EiE and education practitioners from all organisations through delivering a series of EiE courses via regional hubs.
-The courses in this series now include the face-to-face EiE Fundamentals (30 learning hours), the online EiE Intermediate course hosted on Kaya (200 learning hours), and the EiE Certificate in Advanced Studies (CAS) – a comprehensive blended learning programme accredited by the University of Geneva (totalling 420 learning hours).
+The courses in this series now include the EiE Fundamentals (50 learning hours), the EiE Online course hosted on Kaya (200 learning hours), and the EiE Certificate of Advanced Studies (CAS) – a comprehensive blended learning programme accredited by the University of Geneva (totalling 450 learning hours).
 The EiE PDP has been delivered in East & Southern Africa (ESA), the Middle East & Eastern Europe (MEEE), South East Asia and South Asia regions, with delivery hubs established in the ESA & MEEE regions, with plans for a third in the West & Central Africa (WCA) region.